MicrosoftDocs/power-platform/power-platform/admin/pricing-billing-skus.md

 Pay-as-you-go is a way to pay for Power Apps and Power Automate using an Azure subscription, which allows you to get started building and sharing apps without any license commitment or upfront purchasing.
 More information: [Pay-as-you-go plan](pay-as-you-go-overview.md)

-## Tenant level special licenses
+## Tenant-level special licenses

 If a tenant administrator activates any one of the following SKUs, then all users in the tenant (active and guest) become eligible to be synced into all Dataverse environments in the tenant.
 Access to the users will be granted at runtime when the user accesses the Dataverse environment.
 In addition, the user’s access mode is set to Read-Write in Dataverse.

-You can view a list of all assigned licenses in the [Microsoft Admin Center](https://admin.microsoft.com)
+You can view a list of all assigned licenses in the [Microsoft Admin Center](https://admin.microsoft.com).

 > [!NOTE]
-> User must still be assigned a security role in Dataverse before they can access any data in Dataverse.
+> A user must be assigned to a security role in Dataverse before the user can access any data in Dataverse.
 >
 |Plan name   | SKU ID  | Capability string  |
 |---|---|---|